Table of Contents

 The colours on a Montessori Checkerboard are green, blue and red.
 These colours alternate and repeat after every three squares.
 In a column,

-The alternating colour patter is repeated across the rows with the right bottom square being green.
+The alternating colour pattern is repeated across the rows with the right bottom square being green.
 This is the starting point for numbers on this board.
 The individual horizontal rows not only represent place value but also represent the partial products of multiplication.

 Register for the Entri Elevate Montessori Teacher Training Program!
 Click here to join!